HamzaZF/Privacy-Preserving-Exchange-Mechanism-Noir/README.md

 # Project Name

 This project implements three Zero-Knowledge Proofs (ZKPs) related to the paper titled "Privacy-Preserving Exchange Mechanism and its Application to Energy Market".
-The ZKPs are designed to ensure privacy-preserving exchange mechanisms, particularly within energy markets, as described in the referenced paper.
+These ZKPs have been implemented using Noir, a Domain Specific Language (DSL) tailored for SNARK proving systems.
+Noir is designed to leverage any ACIR-compatible proving system, providing simplicity and familiarity in its syntax, based on Rust.

 ## Table of Contents
 - [Installation](#installation)